ramit21/machine-learning-python/algorithms/Random Forest/README.md

 eXtreme Gradient boosting trees: It is most effective classification/regression algorithm.

-Tree based ensable learning algirithm based on regularized boosting of attributes, which prevents overfitting.
+Tree based ensemble learning algorithm based on regularized boosting of attributes, which prevents overfitting.
 Parallel processing.
 Generally results in deeper, but optimized trees.

 Must be installed before use:
 ```